 Manage Employees Who Are Related or Dating

-- Nepotism is not illegal but it is best practice for an employer to base employment decisions on merit and not family relationships.
-If an employer allows the hiring of family and friends, the employer should enact a policies and work rules that will avoid claims of favoritism and discrimination.
+- Nepotism is not illegal but it is best practice for an employer to base employment decisions on merit and not family or romantic relationships.
+If an employer allows the hiring of family and friends, the employer should enact policies and work rules that will avoid allegations of favoritism and discrimination.

 - A love contract may be used by an employer to address concerns regarding employee dating.
-Such a contract sets forth the parameters for a workplace relationship, reminds the employees involved in the relationship of the employer's policies regarding harassment, and explains that should the relationship end, any form of retaliation is prohibited.
+A love contract sets forth the parameters for a workplace relationship, reminds the employees involved of the employer's harassment policies, and explains that, if the relationship ends, any form of retaliation is prohibited.
 Having employees involved in a dating relationship sign a love contract protects the employer should claims of harassment arise after the relationship ends.